hanieshghi/opcua-example/README.md

 # opcua-example
-Simple OPCUA server and client with encryption and authentication
+OPCUA server and client with encryption and authentication

 # How to run the code
+- Enter the virtual env.
+For example Linux:
+        `source venv/bin/activate`
 - install requirements:
         `pip install -r requirements.txt`
 - set env variables: